Joe Rogan: Comedy Mothership

+In 2022, Rogan purchased the historic Ritz theater in downtown Austin, Texas, and renovated it into a comedy club known as the Comedy Mothership.
+The venue officially opened in March 2023 and features multiple performance rooms dedicated to stand-up comedy.

 Views

 Political views

 In 2011, Rogan endorsed Congressman Ron Paul and his presidential campaign during the Republican primaries, calling him "the only guy who is saying anything that makes any sense whatsoever."
 On America's Morning News, Rogan joked that electing Paul would be the ultimate stunt for presidential candidates.
 He had also expressed cynicism about politics, likening voting to professional wrestling—entertaining, but unlikely to change the outcome.

 In January 2020, CNN described Rogan as "libertarian-leaning".

 In 2019–20, Rogan described himself as socially liberal, saying he supports same-sex marriage, gay rights, women's rights, recreational drug use, universal health care, universal basic income, gun rights, and the Second Amendment.
 He describes himself as a strong supporter of freedom of speech, and has criticized cancel culture and what he perceives to be suppression of those who hold right-wing views in the television and film industry.
 He has also criticized what he describes as an American foreign policy of military adventurism.

 While admitting that he has "zero understanding" of Canada's political system, Rogan opposed Canadian Prime Minister Justin Trudeau, calling him "a fucking dictator", and called Canada "communist" and "fucked".
 Rogan also said that he liked Trudeau prior to the COVID-19 pandemic.

 In March 2024, Rogan described Israel's actions in the Gaza Strip as a "genocide".
-In a podcast with writer Coleman Hughes eight days later, where Hughes disputed the genocide allegations, Rogan said he appreciated Hughes' perspective, saying: "You clearly know more about it than I do".

 Rogan described the way that President Vladimir Putin leads Russia as "evil" but "impressive".
-He called Putin a "strong leader" and said, "Isn't there always a longing for a strong man".
-In November 2024, Rogan said the Russian invasion of Ukraine was "100% wrong".
+He called Putin a "strong leader" and asked, "Isn't there always a longing for a strong man?"
+In November 2024, Rogan said the 2022 Russian invasion of Ukraine was "100% wrong".
 He criticized outgoing U.S. president Joe Biden for allowing Ukraine to strike back at mainland Russia with US-supplied missiles.
-He also criticized Ukrainian president Volodymyr Zelenskyy, saying "Fuck you, man.
+He also criticized Ukrainian president Volodymyr Zelenskyy, saying, "Fuck you, man.
 You fucking people are about to start world war three".
-Ukrainian world heavyweight boxing champion, Wladimir Klitschko, accused Rogan of "repeating Russian propaganda".
+Ukrainian world heavyweight boxing champion Wladimir Klitschko accused Rogan of "repeating Russian propaganda".
 Klitschko posted a video offering to debate Rogan on his podcast "like free men".

-In 2020, Rogan had endorsed left-wing Democratic candidate Bernie Sanders, saying "I believe in him, I like him, I like him a lot".
+In 2020, Rogan had endorsed left-wing Democratic candidate Bernie Sanders, saying, "I believe in him, I like him, I like him a lot".
 In 2022, Rogan said Republican Ron DeSantis would be "a good president".

-In July 2025, Rogan urged up-and-coming Texas Democrat James Talarico to run for President on his podcast saying that "We need someone who is actually a good person."
+On a July 2025 podcast, Rogan urged up-and-coming Texas Democrat James Talarico to run for president, saying that "we need someone who is actually a good person".